 Naturaleza Ahora!/Nature Now!

 Straub Outdoors is launching Naturaleza Ahora! a new initiative designed to help Latino students access the outdoors and learn about natural science.
-It will be one of the most important community-based efforts Straub Outdoors has embarked upon to date.
+It will be one of the most important community-based efforts Straub Outdoors has embarked on to date.

 This multi-year and multi-phase project will identify the needs and priorities of Latino students and their families, develop outdoor programs that are responsive to those needs, and find innovative ways of reaching out to Hispanic/Latino members of our community.
 Our goal is to double the number of Latino students who participate in outdoor education over the next three years and help them develop social, academic and workforce readiness skills through natural science education . . . in nature.